-Reasons for Leg Cramps during pregnancy
+Why do women feel severe Leg Cramps during pregnancy

 - Pregnancy Hormones

-- Deficiency Of essential Vitamins
+- Deficiency of essential Vitamins

 - Poor blood circulation